Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-vmware-solution/_index.md

 **Recommendation/Guidance**

-AVS SDDC can support upto 3 DNS servers for a single FQDN.
+Azure VMware Solution private clouds can support upto three DNS servers for a single FQDN.
 Using a single DNS server for DNS resolution becomes single point of failure.
-Ensure that multiple DNS servers are used for any on-premises FQDN resolution from AVS SDDC.
+Ensure that multiple DNS servers are used for any on-premises FQDN resolution from each Azure VMware Solution private cloud.

 **Resources**